Sultan's Great Day: Early life and performance career

 Shatner commented on Sultan's Great Day, “Great Day is to me what a Rodin statue is to an art collector, except that this work of art is alive.”
+Shatner said "the magnificent part of owning horses is breeding horses."
+Sultan's Great Day was bred to champion Saddlebred mares, and produced champions.

 Breeding and offspring

 Sultan's Great Day became a breeding stallion at age 4 under the management and supervision of Donna Moore.
 Among Donna's top breeding selections were daughters of New Yorker, a widely recognized sire of champion Saddlebreds.

 During his breeding career, Sultan's Great Day sired 106 Kentucky State Fair World's Championship Horse Show ribbon winners with 454 ribbons (1st-8th), 24 champions, and 63 futurity ribbon winners.
 The Kentucky State Fair World's Championship Horse Show is said to be the same "to saddlebreds in August what Churchill Downs is to thoroughbreds in May."

 Pedigree

 Sultan's Great Day's grandsire, Valley View Supreme is the only stallion ever to become Three Gaited World Grand Champion.